A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Related works

+\newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} Regarding microscopy images, all datasets found by our survey include very few samples.
+Usually, very large 3D volumes are annotated in a semi-supervised fashion.
+They contain large amounts of vessels, but represent a single individual and image acquisition procedure.
+Therefore, most vessels have similar appearance and it becomes difficult to measure the generalization capability of segmentation methods.
+With these limitations in mind, we created a dataset that was specifically designed to include blood vessels having very different characteristics.

+The creation of the dataset involved the development of a methodology for selecting relevant samples for annotation.
 A concept that is similar to the developed methodology is the so-called \emph{coreset} \cite{Guo2022}.
 The aim of a coreset is to select a subset of samples that can optimally represent the whole dataset.
 Many different methodologies and criteria were developed for defining relevant coresets \cite{Zheng2019, Adhikari2021, Guo2022}.
-Indeed, the subset defined by our methodology can be associated with a coreset, but in our case, the aim of the generated subset and the approach used differs markedly from the usual definition of a coreset.
+Indeed, the subset defined by our methodology can be associated with a coreset, but in our case, the aim of the methodology and the approach used differs markedly from the usual definition of a coreset.
 The aim of our methodology is not focused on accurately representing the underlying distribution of the data, or on preserving the accuracy of a machine learning algorithm, but on providing a relevant dataset for training machine learning algorithms while avoiding the underrepresentation of atypical samples.
 In addition, many coreset methodologies use a surrogate neural network to estimate latent features or to estimate a degree of uncertainty about each sample, while our methodology is more general in the sense that any set of features obtained from the samples can be used.
-Those can even be specific features such as image contrast and average intensity.
 Furthermore, many related studies consider a similarity metric for selecting relevant samples \cite{Zheng2019, Adhikari2021}, which is a degenerate metric and therefore cannot provide a full representation of the data distribution.